-Osgoode’s Access to Law and Learning (ALL) is a free course to help high-potential, low-income university students prepare for the Law School Admission Test (LSAT).
+Osgoode’s Access to Law and Learning (ALL) is a free course to help high-potential, low income students prepare for the Law School Admission Test (LSAT).

-- Be either an official Canadian citizen, permanent resident, protected person or convention refugee;
+- Be a Canadian citizen, permanent resident, protected person or convention refugee;

 - Have a cumulative post-secondary average of 77 [B+] or higher;

 - Be from a low-income family as evidenced by a Canada Revenue Agency notices of assessment (for self and parents/guardian/spouse etc.).
 See Table 1 of the Federal Income Scales (Quebec | rest of Canada) to determine if your family is low income